Transportation & Traffic Safety

 - Suffolk County Department of Public Works (DPW) and New York State Department of Transportation (NYSDOT)

-The Intermodal Transportation Division coordinates the activities of the Southampton Town Transportation Commission.
-The division head serves as the executive director of the commission.
+The Intermodal Transportation Division coordinates the activities of the Southampton Town Transportation Commission. whose members are volunteers from the community appointed by the Town Board.
+The Town Transportation Director serves as the executive director of the commission.

 - Providing recommendations to the Town Board and others on various transportation topics.